-Rather unusually for Google, they released a article which spoke about certain parts of their search algorithm (http://googlewebmastercentral.blogspot.co.uk/2014/08/https-as-ranking-signal.html).
-According to this Google are now going to be including whether or not a site has an SSL certificate in their seach rankings.
+Rather unusually for Google, they released an article in 2014 which spoke about certain parts of their search algorithm (http://googlewebmastercentral.blogspot.co.uk/2014/08/https-as-ranking-signal.html).
+According to this, Google are now going to be including whether or not a site has an SSL certificate in their seach rankings.
 This means that having an SSL certificate may be a useful tool to help your website climb to the top of the search rankings.

 Google have said that one of the reasons they have done this is because they wish to have a more secure web for all users.
 This means that this tool to help your website climb the rankings may well be a change which is here to stay.

 SSL or secure socket layer certificates serve as a protection layer for your site and are used to encrypt and decrypt the information between browser and server, to ensure data transmitting over an open network cannot be intercepted and abused, allowing users to trust your site with sensitive information.
 Used primarily when a website takes private and confidential information from users such as user names, passwords and any other personal data.

 This extra layer of security means that customers information will be a lot more secure when inputting this into your site.

 Other than the security improvements that the SSL certificates offer, they also offer potential benefits to your website's 'SEO'.
 This acronym stands for 'Search Engine Optimisation' which, basically, is a term for how well your website will rank in search engines.